Applied Forensic Psychology

 Teaching and Learning Strategy

 The module will be delivered through weekly lectures that run over the course of the semester.
+The lectures will de delivered online.

 Private based study to allow for the: (1) Reading of core textbook(s), (2) Literature searching and reading, (3) Planning, structuring and writing course work assessment, (4) Attending module drop-ins and (5) Revising for the final exam.
+This will also allow for engagement in interactive weekly drop in sessions and the discussion board in Blackboard.

 - Literacy - Proficiency in reading and writing through a variety of media